Worldwide Webcams

 Asia (/ˈeɪʒə/ AY-zhə, UK also /ˈeɪʃə/ AY-shə) is the largest continent in the world by both land area and population.
 It covers an area of more than 44,000,000 km2 or 16,988,495 square miles, about 30% of Earth's total land area and 8% of the Earth's total surface area.
 The continent, which has long been home to the majority of the human population, was the site of many of the first civilizations.
 Its 4.7 billion people constitute roughly 60% of the world's population.
 It is bounded on the east by the Pacific Ocean, on the south by the Indian Ocean, on the north by the Arctic Ocean, and to the west by Europe.
 Asia is a region where various independent cultures coexist rather than sharing a single culture, and the boundary between Europe is somewhat arbitrary and has moved since its first conception in the classical era.

-Our five webcams on this page all come from Asia's Far East.
+Many of our webcams on this page come from Asia's Far East.
 The Far East is used to refer to all the countries of Eastern Asia, including China, Japan, North and South Korea, Myanmar, Thailand, Laos, Cambodia, Vietnam, and Malaysia.
 Some say the term is inaccurate, as "East" is a direction and not a location.
 I can't help but think that's ridiculous, since I myself grew up in a U.S. town that had "East" in it's name and it was just a name and not being used as a direction.
 That's a fact all over the world, heck, many cities and countries have "East' in their names!
 Others claim that the problem with the name isn't "east", but "far" since the name/term originated with Europeans who considered the region to be "far" from Europe in terms of travel time.
 In modern times, the term has fallen out of use since with today's air travel, nothing is really far away.
 Okay then, should we also changed the name of New Delhi in Asia, to just "Delhi" since it isn't new anymore?

 Bay Beach Resort, Choeng Mon Beach, Koh Samui, Thailand